Margaret Bonds: Legacy

-Margaret Bonds died four years before the Copyright Act of 1976, so her estate could not benefit from the intellectual property rights that later composers' estates have in their works.
-Many of her manuscripts were lost after her death, and discrimination against black women meant that the majority of her music was never recorded.
-However, in 2013, Georgetown University acquired 18 boxes of Bonds's manuscripts and correspondence that had been found long after her death; the material was placed into the 2013 Lauinger Library Special Collections Archive.
-The collection includes sheet music, telegrams, letters, articles, and other documents.
 Margaret Bonds did much to promote the music of black musicians.
 Her own compositions and lyrics addressed racial issues of the time.
 The performance with the Chicago Symphony Orchestra was an historical moment, marking the first occasion a black performer had performed with them as soloist.
 Bonds connected her father's political activism with her mother's sense of musicianship.
-In addition, many well-known arrangements of African-American spirituals (He's Got the Whole World in His Hands) were created by Bonds, the most popular being her setting in 1962 for Leontyne Price.
+In addition, many well-known arrangements of African American spirituals (He's Got the Whole World in His Hands) were created by Bonds, the most popular being her setting in 1962 for Leontyne Price.